Guilty Gear Xrd: Plot

 The game is set in 2187, one year after its predecessor, Guilty Gear 2: Overture.

-Starting in Sign's storyline, the first part is set in arcade mode through each characters' own storyline, and focuses on Ramlethal Valentine's arc, while the second part of the storyline is set after arcade mode's storyline on the console version, focusing on after the capture of Ramlethal in Conclave and Justice's arc, and also serves as the beginning of Elphelt Valentine's arc in the final chapter.
+Starting in Sign's storyline, the first part is set in arcade mode (episode mode in Revelator/REV2) through each characters' own storyline, besides Elphelt, and focuses on Ramlethal Valentine's arc, while the second part of the storyline is set after arcade mode's storyline on the console version, focusing on after the capture of Ramlethal in Conclave and Justice's arc, and also serves as the beginning of Elphelt Valentine's arc in the final chapter.

-Later in Revelator/Rev 2, the storyline now focuses on Elphelt Valentine and Jack-O's arc since the final chapter of Sign's story mode on console version.
+Later in Revelator/REV2, the storyline now focuses on Elphelt Valentine and Jack-O's arc since the final chapter of Sign's story mode on console version.
+The episode mode features new character storylines for the Sign cast and the new characters in Revelator, besides Jam.

-Additional storyline of Rev 2 follows the concluded epilogue of Revelators story.
+In REV2, three Additional storyline scenarios that follows the concluded epilogue of Revelator's story, known as "After Story", as well as new character storylines for Jam and the new characters in REV2, in episode mode, were added.

 Characters

 The arcade version of the game initially featured thirteen playable characters.
 Sol Badguy, Ky Kiske, Millia Rage, May, Chipp Zanuff, Potemkin, Venom, Axl Low, I-No, Faust, Slayer, and Zato-1 return from previous installments, while one new character, Bedman, has been added.
 The game also features a new boss character known as Ramlethal Valentine, who was added to the playable roster in arcades via an update.
 Additionally, the console versions add Sin Kiske from Overture, and new characters Elphelt Valentine and Leo Whitefang, as playable DLC characters, bringing the total roster count to 17.
 The console exclusive characters Sin, Elphelt, and Leo were added to the arcade version along with balance changes on March 19, 2015.

 The sequel, Revelator, made balance changes and added Johnny, who was non-playable in -SIGN-'s story mode, and a new female character named Jack-O' Valentine.
 Along with returning Jam Kuradoberi as a playable character, Revelator also gives Sign's newcomer Elphelt a darker look for story purposes.
 Another returning character, Dizzy, was also added to the playable roster as the result of a fan vote conducted by Arc System Works, defeating Bridget and Baiken in a close race, with a total of 32,990 votes.
 The new character introduced in Revelator, Kum Haehyun, who is non-playable in the arcade version, was announced as a DLC character for the console version.
 Raven from Guilty Gear 2: Overture is the last of the six new additions to the Revelator sequel.

 Baiken, on the other hand, returned as playable in an updated version of Revelator, titled Rev 2, followed by a new character who is a chief officer of Chipp Zanuff, Answer.